razarusu/scmvm/README.md

 (**vm:reset**) - resets the VM.
 Resetting `scmvm` might not be the thing you think it is.

 (**vm:load-program** *vector*) - loads a *vector* with symbolic code into VM's memory.

+## BUGS

+The README is misleading.
+The code is, too.